ethereum-optimism/optimism/specs/derivation.md

 The L2 chain is derived from the L1 chain.
-In particular, each L1 block following [L2 chain inception][g-l2-chain-inception] is mapped to a [sequencing epoch][g-sequencing-epoch] comprising multiple L2 blocks.
+In particular, each L1 block following [L2 chain inception][g-l2-chain-inception] is mapped to a [sequencing epoch][g-sequencing-epoch] comprising at least one L2 block.
 Each L2 block belongs to exactly one epoch, and we call the corresponding L1 block its [L1 origin][l1-origin].
 The epoch's number equals that of its L1 origin block.

 To derive the L2 blocks of epoch number `E`, we need the following inputs: